🚀 Announcing FLOW 23, our logistics thought leadership and networking conference. Learn more

 To make the most of your localized inventory in 2022, market to your audience based on location (aka geomarketing).
 Geomarketing incorporates location data to improve marketing efforts.
 For example, if your inventory is in Chicago, you can target Chicago consumers with your ads.
 Geomarketing will help sell more items from your localized inventory by keeping shipments simple and making your buyers happy.

-Final Thoughts: Localizing Inventory Creates Repeat Consumers
+Final Thoughts: Localizing Inventory Drives Repeat Customers

 We’ve said it before: 88% of shoppers say their shipping experience directly impacts whether they will be a repeat buyer or not.
 With localized inventory, you can ensure you capture those consumers so they keep returning to your eCommerce store again and again.
+Learn more here about how you can localize your inventory with Flexport.